-In South Pasadena, however, the average commute to work is quite long.
-On average, people spend 31.16 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in South Pasadena is that it can take a long time to commute to work.
+In South Pasadena, the average commute to work is 33.52 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly city.
+Many of South Pasadena’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

-The per capita income in South Pasadena in 2010 was $54,001, which is wealthy relative to California and the nation.
-This equates to an annual income of $216,004 for a family of four.
-However, South Pasadena contains both very wealthy and poor people as well.
+The per capita income in South Pasadena in 2018 was $64,960, which is wealthy relative to California and the nation.
+This equates to an annual income of $259,840 for a family of four.

 South Pasadena is an extremely ethnically-diverse city.
 The people who call South Pasadena home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Pasadena residents report their race to be White, followed by Asian.
 South Pasadena also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.15% of the city’s residents.
-Important ancestries of people in South Pasadena include English, German, Irish, Italian, and Norwegian.
+People of Hispanic or Latino origin account for 18.99% of the city’s residents.
+Important ancestries of people in South Pasadena include German, English, Irish, Italian, and French.

 The most common language spoken in South Pasadena is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Spanish.